PrincessLunaZ/mkdb/README.md

 ### IF YOU ARE FOLLOWING THIS PERSON [FelloBoiYuuka] PLEASE UNFOLLOW THEM AS THEY ARE RACIST.

-Moral of the story: Be careful what you share on the internet if you're going to called a friend the hard R. I am white, so the slur was not directed at my race, but still, imagine if I was a black man.
+Moral of the story: Be careful what you share on the internet if you're going to call a (now-ex)-friend the hard R. I am white, so the slur was not directed at my race, but still, imagine if I was a black man.

+If you want to be on this list, simply just submit some malware! 🙃

 ## Inspired by: